Monterey Square

 Look up while strolling through Monterey Square and you'll be treated to a natural canopy of massive live oak trees draped with wispy Spanish moss hanging over brick pathways.
 It's a quintessential Savannah scene.

-Seasonal flowers add pops of color during the year, making this square a favorite spot for photographers.
-The combination of ancient oaks, Spanish moss, and historic backdrops makes for memorable photographs.
+Strategically placed benches invite you to pause and soak in the historic surroundings.
+Seasonal flowers add pops of color throughout the year, and the combination of ancient oaks, Spanish moss, and historic backdrops makes it a favorite spot for photographers.

 Visitor Experience